cseanburns/semantic_web_development/src/4b-schema-org-schema-types-structured-data.md

 - `title`
 - `type`

-We can apply this data model to all sorts of items or works.
+We can use this data model for all sorts of items or works.
-Here I apply it to Toni Morrison's novel Pulitzer Prize winning novel, *Beloved*:
+Here I use it to describe Toni Morrison's Pulitzer Prize winning novel, *Beloved*:

 | DC Term    | Property             |
 | ---------  | ----------           |